stt-datacore/website/static/crew/emh_command_crew.md

 ---
-name: "Command Hologram"
+name: Command Hologram
 rarity: 4
-series: "voy"
+series: voy
-memory_alpha: ""
+memory_alpha: voy
-bigbook_tier:
+bigbook_tier: 9
-events:
+events: 10
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+One of the few skill sets (MED/CMD) capable of redeeming poor voyage numbers.
+Laps his competition for the variant-best CMD base, but not in a high enough amount to be a real difference maker and recent Hologram mega inflated a bonus count which includes only five variant events.
+Best suited to early-mid game voyage work.